codeBelt/generate-template-files/README.md

 #### Dynamic Replacer Slots

-If you have data that is dynamically generated or you have hard coded values you can use the `dynamicReplacers`:
+If you have data that is dynamically generated, or you have hard coded values you can use the `dynamicReplacers`:

 ```javascript
 dynamicReplacers: [